arminpourbeik/fullstackEshop/README.md

-# Full Stack project with Django, Django REST FRAMEWORK and React
+# Full Stack project with Django, Django REST Framework and React